Judo at the 1990 Commonwealth Games

 Judo at the 1990 Commonwealth Games was the second time (but first official time) that Judo at the Commonwealth Games was included as a sport.
 It had been held as a demonstration sport four years earlier at the 1986 Commonwealth Games.

-The sport took place in the East Pavilion at the Auckland Expo Center, with the flooring only just completed in time for competition.
+The events took place in the East Pavilion at the Auckland Expo Center, with the flooring only just completed in time for competition.

+England dominated the judo medal table winning 14 of the 16 gold medals.